Morristown and Erie Railway: Rebirth

 The expansion of M&E continued after Friedland's death.
 In 2001, the M&E was selected to repair and operate the Linden-Cranford, New Jersey segment of the Staten Island Railway (SIRY) and Cranford-Summit, New Jersey segment of the former Rahway Valley Railroad (RVRR) as the newly created Union County Central Railroad.
 M&E entered into a 10-year agreement with Union County starting on May 15, 2002, for the rehabilitation and operation of these dormant freight lines.
 Conrail objected to the filing as M&E would need trackage rights over NJ Transit's Raritan Valley Line to travel between the ex-SIRY and ex-RVRR.
 Conrail had previously negotiated exclusive trackage rights with NJT back in 1984, but expressed willingness to work out a special arrangement with M&E should service resume.
 As of May 2012, M&E removed their equipment from the RVRR and SIRY, pursuant to the 10-year agreement with Union County.

 The M&E would embark on its second foray into Pennsylvania, operating the SEPTA-owned Octoraro Railroad from July 1, 2003, to November 18, 2004.
 The line is currently operated by the East Penn Railroad.

 On November 1, 2003, M&E took over operation of the Rockland Branch, a former Maine Central Railroad line now owned by the state of Maine.
 M&E created a subsidiary, the Maine Eastern Railroad, for its Maine operations.
 Seasonal excursion passenger trains were operated between Brunswick and Rockland, Maine.
 As of January 1, 2016, the operation of the line has been taken over by the Central Maine and Quebec Railway, which was later acquired by Canadian Pacific Railway in June 2020.

 In 2009, the M&E took over contract operations of the Stourbridge Railroad (former Lackawaxen & Stourbridge), based in Honesdale, Pennsylvania.
 Passenger excursions continued to be sponsored by Wayne County.
 Operations were quietly suspended in 2012.
 Service return in 2015 is under the auspices of Myles Group.

-Dover & Rockaway River Railroad (D&R) takes over service and maintenance of the Chester, Dover & Rockaway and High Bridge Branches effective July 1, 2017.
+Beginning on July 1, 2017, the Dover & Rockaway River Railroad (D&R) took over service and maintenance of the Chester, Dover & Rockaway and High Bridge Branches.